google/oauth2l/README.md

 Specifies an OAuth credential file (either an OAuth client ID or a Service Account key) to start the OAuth flow.
 You can download the file from [Google Cloud Console](https://console.cloud.google.com/apis/credentials).
+If you wish to use OAuth client ID with oauth2l, please choose "Desktop" (instead of "Web", etc.) for your application type when generating the file, so that the post-authentication flow can correctly redirect to the oauth2l localhost server.

 ```bash
 $ oauth2l fetch --credentials ~/service_account.json --scope cloud-platform